rails/jbuilder/README.md

   allow you to put a number, string, or other JSON value if you wish to not have an object or array.
 - The call syntax has been removed (eg. `json.(@person, :name, :age)`)
+- Caching inside of a object must cache both the key and the value.

 JSON backends
 -------------

-Currently Jstreamer only uses the [Wankel JSON backend](https://github.com/malomalo/wankel), which supports streaming parsing and encoding.
+Currently JStreamer only uses the [Wankel JSON backend](https://github.com/malomalo/wankel), which supports streaming parsing and encoding.

 Special Thanks & Contributors
 -----------------------------

-Jstreamer is a fork of [Jbuilder](https://github.com/rails/jbuilder), built of what they have accopmlished and with out Jbuilder Jstreamer would not be here today.
+JStreamer is a fork of [Jbuilder](https://github.com/rails/jbuilder), built of what they have accopmlished and with out Jbuilder JStreamer would not be here today.
 Thanks to everyone who's been a part of Jbuilder!

 * David Heinemeier Hansson - http://david.heinemeierhansson.com/ - for writing Jbuidler!!